 People

-Academic Staff working mainly in
+Academic staff working mainly in

 Ancient Philosophy

-Dr Alex Long
+Prof Alex Long

 Classics